DHTMLX/docs-suite/docs/calendar/configuring.md

 });
 ~~~

 :::note
-The <strong>value</strong> option should have the array type and contain a pair of values (either Date values or string values) for both dates.
+The **value** option should have the array type and contain a pair of values (either Date values or string values) for both dates.
-1
 :::

 ## Start of the week